 This week’s blog features a guest writer, Len Marchlewski.
 Len is a compliance expert with several years of experience in fleet safety.
-In this article, he shares top tips for maintaining low CSA scores and adhering to compliance standards.
+In this article, he shares top tips for maintaining low CSA scores and adhering to DOT compliance standards.

 In this era of ever-evolving technology, a video platform has quickly become a staple in the world of transportation, with most systems deployed as driver coaching and improvement tools and as a first line of defense against unjustified accident and injury claims.